Murder of Nicholas Churton: Independent Police Complaints Commission (IPCC) investigations

 On 31 October 2018, the IPCC reported that it had concluded the first investigation into the murder.
 The IPCC mentioned several issues about the investigation into the robbery reported by Nicholas Churton.
 The police officers that spoke to him had recorded the complaint as theft, rather than robbery, and that had influenced the threat and risk assessment of the incident.
-Additionally, the his vulnerability was incorrectly assessed.
+Additionally, his vulnerability was incorrectly assessed.
 Furthermore, the details of the person who was able to identify Jordan Davidson as the offender for the robbery were not recorded.
 The IPCC stated that some police officers were identified as potentially committing police disciplinary offences.
 A police sergeant and acting police inspector were dealt with for unsatisfactory supervision of their staff.
 A further two police officers appeared at a misconduct meeting held by North Wales Police, at which they were found not to have committed misconduct, but were dealt with for unsatisfactory performance.

 On 28 November 2019, the IPCC reported the result of its second investigation into the case.
 It called for North Wales Police, the National Probation Service, and Community Rehabilitation Company to improve their procedures for sharing information.
 The IPCC investigation found that Jordan Davidson was dealt with by North Wales police on eight occasions between his release from Parc prison and the murder of Nicholas Churton.
 Due to procedural issues there was insufficient information shared between North Wales Police and the Probation Service.
 However, North Wales Police had not breached any national policies.
 The reason was that at the time Jordan Davidson was released from Parc prison, he had not committed any sexual or violent offences.
 Therefore, he was not categorised as a high risk offender that needed supervision as a category one or two Multi-Agency Public Protection Arrangements (MAPPA) offender.
 It was not within the remit of the IPCC to investigate the Probation service or Community Rehabilitation Company.
 As a result of the second investigation a further police sergeant was referred to North Wales Police for consideration of a misconduct hearing.